Associate Dean for Faculty Affairs

 She authored the well-known textbook Video Processing and Communications in addition to writing numerous book chapters and journal articles.
 She has also served as the associate editor of Institute of Electrical and Electronics Engineers’ (IEEE) Transactions on Multimedia and Transactions on Circuits and Systems for Video Technology.

 Wang was elected a Fellow of the IEEE for her contributions to video processing and communications in 2004.
 She received the New York City Mayor’s Award for Excellence in Science and Technology, Young Investigator Category, in 2000; the IEEE Communications Society Leonard G. Abraham Prize Paper Award in the Field of Communications Systems in 2004; the IEEE Communications Society Multimedia Communication Technical Committee Best Paper Award in 2011.
 She received the Overseas Outstanding Young Investigator Award from the Natural Science Foundation of China in 2005; and was named the Yangtze River Lecture Scholar by the Ministry of Education in China in 2007.
 She was a keynote speaker at the 2010 International Packet Video Workshop, and a keynote speaker at the 2018 Picture Coding Symposium.
 She received the Distinguished Teacher Award of NYU Tandon School of Engineering in 2016.
 She has many past and on-going research projects funded by National Science Foundation and National Institutes of Health.

-Research Interests: Image and Video Processing, Video Compression and Transport, Medical Imaging, Computer Vision, Machine Learning
+Research Interests: Image and Video Processing, Video Compression and Transport, Medical Imaging, Computer Vision, Machine Learning, Health.